Finding the Best Places to Retire Since 2006!

 Retire in Easton, Maryland?

 The city has a mix of new gated communities, established modest neighborhoods with ranch ramblers and older, shaded, waterfront areas with large homes.
 The quaint, walkable downtown, which is listed on the National Register of Historic Places, is lined with well-kept Colonial, Federal and Victorian buildings that evoke an earlier time.
-Many now house specialty shops, good restaurants, fun bookstores and more.
+Many now house galleries, specialty shops, good restaurants, fun bookstores and more.
 Easton also has the oldest Quaker meeting house and an African American settlement that dates from 1790.
 The city's Avalon Theatre presents national acts and is a venue for the Mid-Atlantic Symphony Orchestra.
 Easton's historic Academy Art Museum hosts special events and classes, and the Talbot County Arts Council supports individuals, organizations, and lifelong learners.

 Easton is the home of the Talbot County Fair and downtown's Waterfowl Festival, a celebration of art, food and wildlife conservation.
 Residents enjoy four golf course and several nearby state parks.
 The Bay and its tributaries are perfect for sailing, canoeing, fishing and crabbing, and the Bill Burton Fishing Pier is open 24 hours per day.
 The Pickering Creek Audubon Center features hardwood forests and non-tidal wetlands.